anshulchahar/SonneAI/nextjs-temp/README.md

-# Solva (Next.js Version)
+# Sonne (Next.js Version)

-Welcome to Solva!
+Welcome to Sonne!
 This application leverages AI to provide insightful analysis of your PDF documents.
 It's built using modern web technologies for a fast, responsive, and feature-rich experience.

 ## Features